 Bear in mind that most judges used to be barristers and so they are experts.
-As a result they have a kind of clarity of expression that you don’t get with barristers.
-To put it colloquially, By and large, they will ‘tell it how it is’.
+As a result, they have a kind of clarity of expression that you don’t get with barristers.
+To put it colloquially, they will ‘tell it how it is’.

-In my experience, judges are very open about their work and their impartiality makes them useful resources, as they will be frank, for example, about the merits of a case or the strengths/weaknesses of counsel’s advocacy.
+In my experience, judges are very open about their work and their impartiality makes them useful resources, as they will be frank, for example, about the merits of a case or the strengths and weaknesses of counsel’s advocacy.

 Don’t be surprised if a judge criticises a barrister’s performance or case once back in chambers!
 Finding out what advocacy styles strike a chord with a judge is useful for preparing moots, debates and most importantly in practice.